-- Everyone has their cameras off, except for our presenters whom will be on soon - Because of technical difficulties, EVERYONE will be unmuted during the entire meeting.
-Please keep background to a minimum. - If you have any questions, please use the "Questions" box located on your screen - This meeting is being recorded so that it can be posted on our website afterwards
+- Everyone has their cameras off, except for our presenters who will soon be on - If you have any questions, please use the "Questions" box located on your screen - This meeting is being recorded so that it can be posted on our website afterwards

-Many thanks for your additional patience during our first virtual Annual Meeting.
+Many thanks for your patience during our virtual Annual Meeting.
+And now, our Board of Trustees President, Deborah Moore.